yaybu/touchdown/docs/config/aws/kms.rst

     A key in the Amazon KMS service.

+    .. attribute:: name

+        The description of the key.
+Must be at most 8192 characters.

         ..warning:: A key cannot be directly named.

             Without a name there would be no way for touchdown to remember which key it created previously (without out-of-band state).
 In order to idempotently manage a key we effectively use the description field as a name field.

-    .. attribute:: description

-        The description of the key.
-Must be at most 8192 characters.

     .. attribute:: usage